 At first I sought refuge in a house which somehow seemed to stand above the wreckage, where stray dogs and cats washed up scared and shivering, pulling themselves first into the rooms and then, as the tide rose higher with each returning wave, onto the roof.
 The rest of us simply followed, trusting in the animal instinct to survive.
-I remember finding a life jacket, ironically donning it on to kill my own mistrust and when that final wave started its slow, elegant march towards our now wrecked sanctuary, I knew it was time.
-Embracing myself, I took her advice.
-Always look towards the wave, she had said.
-Face it, step into the belly of the beast, trace its insides with your fingertips and get to know it well.
-Important change always comes in tsunamis.
+I remember finding a life jacket, ironically putting it on. and when that final wave started its slow, elegant march towards our now wrecked sanctuary, I knew it was time.

 Comment